Business Plan Competitions

 A Plan, A Project, A Venture

-Our teams successfully compete in competitions throughout the country, and world.
+Our teams successfully compete in competitions throughout the country and world.

 - Georgia (Georgia Bowl)

-- Louisville (Brown-Forman Cardinal Challenge)
+- Kentucky (Brown-Forman Cardinal Challenge)

-- Portland (New Venture Championship)
+- Oregon (New Venture Championship)

-- Texas (Baylor New Venture Competition)
+- Texas (SXSW, Rice University Business Plan Competition, Baylor New Venture Competition)

-- Arkansas (NWA Innovate HER Competition and the Donald W. Reynolds Governor's Cup)
+- Arkansas (Donald W. Reynolds Governor's Cup)

 Competitions are a lot of fun!
 Not only do students get to practice their presentation skills, refine their business plans, and make really great connections in the investment and startup communities, but there is also the chance to win cash prizes.
 To date, students have won over $2.3 million in cash during these competitions.